AkremHub/RepData_PeerAssessment1/PA1_template.md

 2.Filling in all of the missing values in the dataset

 3.Create a new dataset that is equal to the original dataset but with the missing data filled in

- My strategy is not  sophisticated I use  the mean for that day
+ My strategy  for  missing values in the dataset is not  sophisticated I use  the mean for that day

 ```r